Learning Unified Control of Intrinsic Nonlinear Spin Dynamics in Atomic Qudits for Magnetometry: Learned control strategy, stabilization mechanism, and metrological gain

 \subsection{Learned protocol structure}

 We now analyze the control protocol learned by the agent.
-Although the reward is defined in terms of physically motivated squeezing metrics, the resulting policy exhibits a clear two-stage structure, in direct correspondence with the pulse sequence in Fig.~\ref{fig:pulseseq}(a): an initial preparation stage that rapidly generates spin squeezing, followed by a stabilization stage that preserves the measurement-relevant quadrature, as quantified in Fig.~\ref{fig:pulseseq}(b).
+Although the reward is unified, the learned policy develops a clear two-stage structure, as seen in the pulse sequence of Fig.~\ref{fig:pulseseq}(a): an initial stage that rapidly generates squeezing, followed by a stabilization stage that preserves the measurement-relevant quadrature.
+The corresponding evolution of $\xi^2$ and $\xi_y^2$, together with spin-Wigner snapshots at selected times, is shown in Fig.~\ref{fig:pulseseq}(b).

-During the preparation stage, the pulse sequence consists of three paired $R_y(\pm\pi/2)$ operations.
-These paired pulses suppress QZE-induced overtwisting and accelerate squeezing generation, enabling the system to reach $\xi^2(t_3)=-8.19\,\mathrm{dB}$ at time $t_3$, comparable to the optimal TACT benchmark of $-8.07\,\mathrm{dB}$ and below the QZE (OAT) benchmark of $-7.17\,\mathrm{dB}$.
-The spin Wigner distributions in Fig.~\ref{fig:pulseseq}(c) illustrate how these pulses reshape the spin-fluctuation distribution and counteract the distortion accumulated during the intervening QZE evolution.
+During the initial stage, the learned sequence consists of three paired $\hat R_y(\pm\pi/2)$ operations.
+These paired pulses suppress QZE-induced overtwisting and accelerate squeezing generation, allowing the system to reach a minimum value of $\xi^2=-8.19\,\mathrm{dB}$ near \(t_3\).
+This is comparable to the optimal TACT benchmark of $-8.07\,\mathrm{dB}$ and surpasses the QZE (OAT) benchmark of $-7.17\,\mathrm{dB}$.
+The first two inset Bloch spheres in Fig.~\ref{fig:pulseseq}(b) visualize this process: the initial CSS and the state at \(t_1\) are shown by the gray and red shadings on the first sphere, while the state at \(t_2\) and an intermediate state are shown by the red and light-red shadings on the second sphere.

-Once the squeezing reaches the reference threshold $\xi_{\rm ref}^2$, the agent applies the isolated $R_x(\pi/3)$ pulse at time $t_3$ in Fig.~\ref{fig:pulseseq}(a), rotating the state toward an orientation where the fixed-axis squeezing $\xi_y^2$ is close to its minimum.
-The control objective then switches from squeezing generation to stabilization.
-Importantly, the learned protocol does not enter the final periodic cycle immediately after this rotation.
-Instead, as indicated by the additional $R_y(-\pi/4)$ pulse in Fig.~\ref{fig:pulseseq}(a), the agent first rebalances the two states visited within one control period before settling into the subsequent alternating sequence of $R_y(\pm\pi/2)$ pulses.